gitlillian/littleintents.com/content/words/second-thought/index.md

 # First thought

-This is my second original thought:
+This is my first original thought:

 > I'm hungry.